sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

 :warning: The allowed maximum inference time of deep learning module (exclude data preprocessing) is 3 seconds in a 24 GB max GPU.
-For example, some diffusion models may largely sacrifice time for accuracy.
+To align with challenge's objectives, participants are required to develop a generalizable model rather than separate models tailored to individual contexts.
+See more contexts in [get_started_and_train.ipynb](get_started_and_train.ipynb).

 :rocket: [01/2025] The challenge will be officially started; training data will be released; more details will be supplied.